MaginnGroup/Cassandra/README.md

 A Python interface to Cassandra is under development as well.
 Further details are available [here](https://mosdef-cassandra.readthedocs.io/en/latest/).

+### V2 modernization (developer notes)

+Work on the Cassandra V2 modernization branch is documented in [`docs/README.md`](docs/README.md) — conda setup, git workflow, and the Python wrapper.

 ## <a name="features"></a> Features

 The following features are supported in version 1.2: